-117. Will the EU expand the scope of the CBAM?
+119. Will the EU expand the scope of the CBAM?

-• By the end of the transitional period of the CBAM (end 2025), the Commission will undertake a full review of the implementation of the CBAM.
+By the end of the transitional period of the CBAM (end 2025), the Commission will undertake a full review of the implementation of the CBAM.
 Using data collected during that period, the review will, amongst others, look carefully into the possibility of extending CBAM to other goods and sectors covered by the EU ETS at risk of carbon leakage (see Article 30(2) of the CBAM Regulation).
 An extension of the CBAM scope requires a legislative proposal from the Commission followed by an amendment of the CBAM Regulation to be adopted by the European Parliament and Council.

-118. How will a CBAM declarant become 'authorised' and what is the timeline for its authorisation during the definitive period?
+120. How will a CBAM declarant become 'authorised' and what is the timeline for its authorisation during the definitive period?

-- The NCA in the Member State in which the applicant is established shall grant the status of authorised CBAM declarant, when the applicant meets the following criteria: - has not been involved in a serious infringement or in repeated infringements of customs legislation, taxation rules, market abuse rules or the CBAM Regulation; - o demonstrates its financial and operational capacity; - o is established in the Member State where the application has been submitted; - o has been assigned an EORI number. - A consultation procedure is required before granting the authorisation, and it should not exceed 15 working days.
+- The NCA in the Member State in which the applicant is established shall grant the status of authorised CBAM declarant, when the applicant meets the following criteria: - has not been involved in a serious infringement or in repeated infringements of customs legislation, taxation rules, market abuse rules or the CBAM Regulation; - o demonstrates its financial and operational capacity; - o is established in the Member State where the application has been submitted; - has been assigned an EORI number. - A consultation procedure is required before granting the authorisation, and it should not exceed 15 working days.
 During the transitional period, the European Commission will adopt secondary legislation with further details on the authorisation procedure (see Article 17(10) of the CBAM Regulation).

-119. How can EU importers ensure that they receive the information they need from their non-EU exporters to be able to use the new system correctly?
+121. How can EU importers ensure that they receive the information they need from their non-EU exporters to be able to use the new system correctly? [updated 24/10]

 Non-EU producers should provide the information on embedded emissions for goods subject to CBAM to the EU-registered importers of their goods.
-In cases where this information is not available at the time when the goods are being imported, EU importers will be able to use default values to determine the number of certificates they need to purchase.
+In cases where this information is not available, EU importers will be able to use default values to determine the embedded emissions which must be reported in the CBAM declaration and the number of certificates they need to surrender.
 However, it will likely be more favourable for importers to provide the calculation of embedded emissions.

-120. How will the reliability of the reported information be ensured?
+122. How will the reliability of the reported information be ensured?

-- The Commission, in collaboration with Member States authorities, will continuously monitor reported emissions and corresponding trade, to identify practices of circumvention and non-compliance with the CBAM Regulation and its secondary legislation.
-In addition, verifications will be carried out during the definitive period, and the report derived from them shall include information on the quantification of emissions and how these emissions are attributed to the different types of goods. - During the definitive period, declared embedded emissions should be verified by a verifier, accredited in accordance with specific accreditation rules (to be defined by the Commission during the transitional period), who will prepare a verification report.
+The Commission, in collaboration with Member States authorities, will continuously monitor reported emissions and corresponding trade, to identify practices of circumvention and non-compliance with the CBAM Regulation and its secondary legislation.
+In addition, verifications will be carried out during the definitive period, and the report derived from them shall include information on the quantification of emissions and how these emissions are attributed to the different types of goods.

+- During the definitive period, declared embedded emissions should be verified by a verifier, accredited in accordance with specific accreditation rules (to be defined by the Commission during the transitional period), who will prepare a verification report.
 In line with this, CBAM declarations will be accompanied by copies of emissions verification reports. - Penalties will be imposed when a CBAM declarant introduces goods into the customs territory of the Union without complying with the obligations established in the Regulation.

-121. How will the accreditation of verifiers work? [updated 19/07]
+123. How will the accreditation of verifiers work?

 - The European Commission will work during the transitional period on supplementary legislation that will establish the rules on accreditation and verification. - Such legislation will encompass an implementing act, in accordance with Articles 8 and 18 of the CBAM Regulation, for the verification principles and the alignment of the verification scopes of the EU ETS and the CBAM, and secondly a delegated act in accordance with Article 18 of the CBAM Regulation which will specify the conditions for accreditation of verifiers.
-The indicative planning for these acts is by the end of 2024.